Notes on the data: Education

 - Norton A, Cherastidtham, I and Mackey W. Mapping Higher Education 2018.
 Grattan Institute, 2018 [accessed 19 February 2019].
 Available from: https://grattan.edu.au/wp-content/uploads/2018/09/907-Mapping-Australian-higher-education-2018.pdf

-Notes: The data comprise school leavers who are identified as enrolled at an Australian university at 31 March 2018.
-‘School leavers’ are students who attained a Year 12 qualification in 2017 in any State/ Territory through the completion of one or more Year 12 courses; may include (unless noted otherwise below) adult students, part time students and students doing one or more subjects to improve their overall score (repeating students).
+Notes: The data comprise school leavers who are identified as enrolled at an Australian university at 31 March 2021.
+‘School leavers’ are students who attained an Australian Year 12 qualification in 2020 in any State/ Territory through the completion of one or more Year 12 courses; may include (unless noted otherwise below) adult students, part time students and students doing one or more subjects to improve their overall score (repeating students).

 Variations in data between States

-Definitions vary across the States and Territories, however, the impact of any differences is considered to be small.
+Definitions vary across the States and Territories, however, the impact of any difference is considered to be small.

-- Data for 2018 tertiary enrolments in Victoria is not yet available.
+- Data for 2021 tertiary enrolments in Victoria are not available.